surifirstpin/biplus_documentation/docs/User_Reports.md

 -   **Fine-tune and Mold-** Models can easily change with your business.
 -   **Build with Section-** Pick and implement the metrics you need in seconds.

-Hence Acubi reports need not to be Static and Rigid.
-Now let us see how to create a Report in Acubi.
+Hence BiPlus reports need not to be Static and Rigid.
+Now let us see how to create a Report in BiPlus.

 ## Getting Started